-- C8.1 An employee who is a shift worker and who is rostered to perform and performs ordinary duty on a shift, any part of which falls between the hours of 6:00 pm and 6:30 am, will be paid an additional 15% of the employee's ordinary hourly rate of pay, for that shift. - C8.2 An employee who is a shift worker and who is required to work ordinary hours continuously for a period exceeding 4 weeks on a shift falling wholly within the hours of 6:00 pm and 8:00 am, will be paid an additional 30% of the ordinary hourly rate of pay for that shift. - C8.3 The additional payment prescribed by this clause will not be taken into account in the computation of overtime or in the determination of any allowance based upon pay.
+- C8.1 An employee who is a shift worker and who is rostered to perform and performs ordinary duty on a shift, any part of which falls between the hours of 6:00 pm and 6:30 am, will be paid an additional 15% of the employee's ordinary hourly rate of pay, for that shift. - C8.2 Notwithstanding subclause C8.1, an employee who is a shift worker and who is required to work ordinary hours on a shift falling wholly within the hours of 6:00 pm and 8:00 am, will be paid an additional 25% of the ordinary hourly rate of pay for that shift, in lieu of the penalty provided in subclause C8.1. - C8.3 An employee who is a shift worker and who is required to work ordinary hours continuously for a period exceeding 4 weeks on a shift falling wholly within the hours of 6:00 pm and 8:00 am, will be paid an additional 30% of the ordinary hourly rate of pay for that shift in lieu of the penalty provided in subclause C8.1 and C8.2.
+Temporary shift changes at the initiative of the Directorate and absence on approved leave will not break continuity for eligibility purposes for the 30% penalty rate. - C8.4 The additional payment prescribed by this clause will not be taken into account in the computation of overtime or in the determination of any allowance based upon pay.
 The additional payment will not be paid for any shift for which any other form of penalty payment is made under this Agreement, or under the provisions of the PSM Act or the PSM Standards under which the employee is employed.